Jumaruba/jtimesched/docs/08_assignment/08_assignment.md

 "-1:09:05",
 null;
 ```
+- **Outcome**: fails for null, passes for all the other invalid values by throwing the expected exception.

 **strTime**
 - **all_p_uses::pairId_1**: `strTime` is not used inside any predicate of a branch, thus there are no p-uses.